Trung0246/Funch/README.md

   - This is my first library.
 There maybe some bad coding practice in the codebase :(

   - I am very inexperienced in Node and modules related stuff, any helps really appreciated :D

+  - Also I am still don't know how to use git and github properly yet...